lead generation

 especially in B2B industries.

-For example, a “How We Increased a Client’s Revenue by 150% with Facebook Ads.”
+For example, “How We Increased a Client’s Revenue by 150% with Facebook Ads.”

 case study can demonstrate your expertise and attract potential leads.